International Academy of Denver Parent & Student Handbook

 International Academy of Denver students are expected to follow school rules at all times and take pride in themselves, fellow students, staff, and their school.
 Through International Academy’s Positive Behavior Intervention Supports (PBIS) all students learn school-wide expectations through explicit teaching, reviewing, and practicing of these skills during each trimester.
-In addition, teachers reinforce school-wide expectations through instruction, class-wide meetings, and the implementation of IB, Second Step and other universal social-emotional curricula.
-Positive behaviors are reinforced and encouraged in many ways, including positive praise, IB tickets, weekly and monthly IB drawings, principal lunches, awards assemblies, and other affirmative incentives.
-Sabin’s PBIS committee meets monthly to discuss school-wide behavior strengths, needs, interventions, and systems.
+In addition, teachers reinforce school-wide expectations through instruction, class-wide meetings, and units of study.
+Positive behaviors are reinforced and encouraged in many ways, including positive praise, monthly recognition of learner profile attributes, principal lunches and awards.

-As the foundation of these programs, International Academ adheres to the Denver Public Schools Student Discipline Policies, JK and JK-R, and the corresponding Discipline Ladder and Discipline Matrix, as detailed on the following pages.
+As the foundation of these programs, International Academy adheres to the Denver Public Schools Student Discipline Policies, JK and JK-R, and the corresponding Discipline Ladder and Discipline Matrix.

 PLAYGROUND & LEARNING LANDSCAPE RULES & REGULATIONS

-At lunchtime the playground is supervised by teachers and paraprofessionals.
+At lunchtime, teachers and paraprofessionals daily supervise the playground.
 To provide a safe environment, children should know the areas in which they are to play and the procedures governing the activities.
 Children are expected to be involved in some activity ensuring exercise and a positive play atmosphere.
 Children may not leave the school grounds during their lunchtime and recess unless accompanied by a parent who has checked the child out in the office.